mayataka/robotoc/README.md

 ## Solvers
 The following three solvers are provided:
 - `OCPSolver` : Solves the OCP for rigid-body systems (possibly with contacts) by using Riccati recursion.
+Can optimize the switching times and the trajectories simultaneously.
 - `UnconstrOCPSolver` : Solves the OCP for "unconstrained" rigid-body systems by using Riccati recursion.
 - `UnconstrParNMPCSolver` : Solves the OCP for "unconstrained" rigid-body systems by using ParNMPC algorithm.